Kong/docs.konghq.com/app/dev-portal/index.md

 [Get started](APIs) creating your APIs.

+{:.note}
+> **API Products are not utilized by Beta Dev Portals, API Products are only used in the previous version of Dev Portals

 ## Developer Self-Service

 Common ways to get started in configuring appropriate access controls for Developers to acquire API keys.